4GeeksAcademy/html-forms-tutorial-exercises/README.md

 2. How to use dropdowns.

-3. How to form preventive validations.
+3. 3.
+How to perform preventive validations.

 4. The difference between GET and POST.